kylefmohr/pysky/README.md

 # pysky
-A Bluesky API library with database backing that allows some quality of life features:
+A Bluesky API library with database backing that enables some quality of life features:

 * Automatic session caching/refreshing.
-* Cursor management - Cache the last cursor returned from an endpoint that returns one (such as chat.bsky.convo.getLog) and automatically pass it to the next call to that API, ensuring that all objects are retuened and that each object is only returned once.
+* Cursor management - Cache the last cursor returned from an endpoint that returns one (such as `chat.bsky.convo.getLog`) and automatically pass it to the next call to that API, ensuring that all objects are retuened and that each object is only returned once.
 * Pagination - Receive all pages of results with one call.
 * Logging - Metadata for all API calls and responses (including exceptions) are stored in the database.
 * Cached user profiles for local DID/handle lookups.